-The potential for advancements in canine research is greater than ever, and Cornell has a legacy of transformative contributions upon which to build.
+The potential for advancements in canine research is greater than ever, and Cornell has a legacy of transformative contributions upon which we can build.

-Funding through the Cornell Margaret and Richard Riney Canine Health Center - Getting us closer to the cause of Legg-Calve-Perthes disease
+Learn more about research funded through the Cornell Margaret and Richard Riney Canine Health Center:

 Legg-Calve-Perthes disease is a rare but devastating condition causing hip pain and lameness.
 Its cause is currently unknown, so Dr. Rory Todhunter is searching the canine genome for mutations that might be involved.